From your cPanel (Dashboard), locate and click the WordPress Application icon.

 The next section is Version.
 The section can go largely unchanged.
 We generally recommend the latest version.
 Look for the version that adds the parenthetical (recommended).

 With UNF Faculty Domains we have built a custom template, called UNF Faculty Template, that is selected by default.
 It consists of a UNF-styled theme and some recommended plugins.
-We highly recommend you choose the UNF Faculty Template because it will give you a great head start toward building your website and you will still be able to customize the theme and add plugins later.
+We recommend you choose the UNF Faculty Template because it will give you a head start toward building your website and you will still be able to customize the theme and add plugins later.
 If you want to install a plain (“clean”) version of WordPress, then choose “Give me a clean WordPress Install”.
+We also have a few other templates to choose from with descriptions of what they do so feel free to experiment.
+Remember, you can install more than one website in your Faculty Domains space.

 Continuing with the Version section, you have a few more settings to choose from.